deliveroo/deliveroo.engineering/_posts/2020-09-04-increase-the-reliability-of-a-golang-codebase-with-object-constructors.md

 }
 ```

+## Drawbacks of using Interfaces

+Returning an Interface from your constructor function allows you to encapsulate the implementation details fully, and disallow
+uncontrolled changes in your state.
+However, this comes with its own trade-off that since as the consumer of a specific package/library, you need to do further digging to understand the intent, and whether the underlying type is being returned as a value
+or as a pointer.
+This can be significant for some use cases where, for example, you want to reduce the pressure from the garbage collector by
+reducing the pointer usage.

+It's actually possible to eliminate to use of interface here, and just returning the raw struct.
+Howevever, that also comes with its own drawback:

+ - If you return the exported struct, the consumer of your package can initialize a new struct without using the constructor, e.g. `JazzSinger{}`.
+Allowing the consumers to bypass constructor usage will come with its own problems as we have seen in this post.
+ - If you return an unexported struct, you will make it hard (and mostly likely impossible) for the consumers of your package to accumulate the results from the constructor.
+[This Go Playground example](https://play.golang.org/p/bbcScQ0uxcY) shows where this might be critical.

+In any case, it's best to be informed about this drawback, and go with the right option which will fit into your use case.

 ## Conclusion

 Modelling your domain is hard and it's even harder if you have rich models which hold a mutable state